-It is not only essential that development does not directly cause contamination, but also to ensure that it does not establish pathways between potential sources of contamination and "receptors" (i.e. people, the environment or property) that may be impacted by its effects.
+It is not only essential that development does not directly cause contamination or disturb previous contamination, but also to ensure that it does not establish a pathway or link with "receptors" (i.e. people, the environment or property) that may be impacted by its effects.

-Particular attention should be paid to developments which are sensitive to contamination, such as housing or educational establishments, or those that may impact directly or indirectly on water supplies, including locally and nationally important aguifers.
+Particular attention should be paid to developments which are sensitive to contamination, such as housing or educational establishments, or those that may impact directly or indirectly on water supplies, including locally and nationally important aquifers.